Barbecue in the United States: Puerto Rico

 In Puerto Rico, lechon is a common delicacy.
 Lechon consists of taking a whole pig, slicing it from the head to tail along the chest and stomach, and slow-grilling the hog as it is turned on a rod.

 St. Louis

 A staple of barbecuing in St. Louis is pork steak, which is sliced from the shoulder of the pig.
 Although now considered a part of the Midwest, Missouri was originally settled primarily by Southerners from Kentucky, Virginia, and Tennessee.

 These original settlers brought a strong barbecue tradition and even though successive waves of later, primarily German and Scandinavian, immigration obscured much of the state's Southern roots, the Southern influences persisted, especially throughout the Little Dixie enclave of central Missouri (connecting the Kansas City and St. Louis barbecue traditions).

 St. Louis style barbecue sauce is characterized by its mildly sweet, tart, and spicy taste and tomato base.
-Unlike most other prominent barbecue sauces, the St. Louis style variety doesn't contain liquid smoke.
+Unlike most other prominent barbecue sauces, the St. Louis style variety does not contain liquid smoke.